Fantastics: Mid-South Wrestling (1985)

-Almost immediately after their loss to Adams and Fernandez the Fantastics returned to Mid-South Wrestling.
+Almost immediately after their loss to Adams and Hernandez the Fantastics returned to Mid-South Wrestling.
 They made their return on June 30, 1985, in Tulsa, OK, defeating The Midnight Express once more.
 That fall they moved on to a feud with Dutch Mantell & Bill Dundee.
 On September 25 they defeated Mantell & Dundee on television in a "bullwhip on a pole" match.

 Continental Wrestling Association (1985–1986)

-In November 1985 the Fantastics joined the Continental Wrestling Association, making their debut at a house show in Lexington, KY on the 15th of that month in a successful effort versus Pat Rose & Tom Pritchard.
+In November 1985 the Fantastics joined the Continental Wrestling Association, making their debut at a house show in Lexington, KY on the 15th of that month in a successful effort versus Pat Rose & Tom Prichard.
 As the winter progressed they would face off against Rip Morgan & Taras Bulba, as well as The Freedom Fighters (the rookie Jim Hellwig and Steve Borden).
 On January 13, 1986, in Memphis, TN the Fantastics defeated The Sheepherders to win the vacant AWA Southern Tag Team Championship.
 Less than two weeks later Rogers and Fulton beat The Sheepherders in a loser-leaves-town match, sending their new nemesis departing from the CWA.
 However the Fantastics stint in the CWA would be relatively short, as they lost the titles to The MOD Squad on March 24, 1986 and departed for the UWF.